 Chair Report: Keith Greenarch, Vice Chair

 We had the election of new officers at the last meeting.
-During the months of August and September the Executive commit finalized and successfully held the IL Summit in Raleigh.
-We are hoping to hold the next IL Summit in March in an effort to be available to educate the legislative.
+During the months of August and September the Executive committee finalized and successfully held the IL Summit in Raleigh.
+We are hoping to hold the next IL Summit in March in an effort to be available to educate the General Assembly.

-On August 26 I met with Elizabeth Bishop the Director of DVR to discuss the I&E Social Security Reimbursement funds, (innovation and expansion).
+On August 26 I met with Elizabeth Bishop the Director of DVR to discuss the I&E (innovation and expansion) and Social Security Reimbursement funds,.
 These funds could be used the fund the SILC office which would then allow funds currently used by the SILC office to be used by the CIL’s to fulfill SPIL goals.
 I spoke with Elizabeth yesterday and was very positive.
 She asked me to schedule another meeting for just after the holidays.
 We are going to work as hard as we can to make this happen.

 Gloria Bellamy: Please explain the acronyms used especially for our new members so they can understand what is being discussed.